fifland/dotfiles/README.md

 * Teamspeak3

 #### AUR
-To simplify the use of the Arch Uuer Repositories, `pikaur` dan be installed.
+To simplify the use of the Arch User Repositories, `pikaur` can be installed.
 If so, the folowing AUR Packages can be installed:
 * Google Chrome
 * rbenv + ruby-build
 * Oracle Java JDK + JFX Scenebuilder